Date of Award

 Scholarly Commons Citation

 Rajnicek, Rachel Elizabeth, "Application of Kalman Filtering to Real-time Flight Regime Recognition Algorithms in a Helicopter Health and Usage Monitoring System" (2008).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 169.